-A 1990s study by Eric Doherty and William J. Doherty of the University of Minnesota has found that smokers have an increased risk (53%) of divorce.
+A 1990s study by Eric Doherty and William J. Doherty of the University of Minnesota found that smokers have a 53% increased risk of divorce.
 Apparently, age, race, education, income or gender makes no difference.

 Earlier studies have shown that younger smokers seem to enter adulthood with more psychological problems than non-smokers.
 Additionally, adult smokers have been shown to have higher levels of depression and anxiety.

 These are the type of problems which can lead to relationship problems.